cloudify-cosmo/docs.getcloudify.org/content/intro/what-is-cloudify.md

 Cloudify's plugins complete the framework.

-Cloudify-specific plugins can run scripts, CM tools, metrics and logs aggregators, or any other tool for that matter.
+Cloudify-specific plugins can run scripts, CM tools, metric- and log-aggregators, or any other tool for that matter.

 A plugin is an abstraction below which a tool is installed, configured and executed.
 Plugins are written in Python which makes them rather easy to write.